 Laura invites us to bide the remaining time at the used bookstore where she offers encyclopedic advice to each of us on what to read and where to find it.

-“It smells like teen boys in here,” Jessica complains more than once.
+“It smells like teen boys in here.”
 We’ve crossed the street to a fantasy trading card store (I guess that’s what you’d call it).
 Hunter was eager to spend the last $17 from his birthday on a box of Magic cards.

 When she was little I several times cautioned Laura about being bossy.
 I’d find her on the playground directing kids she’d just met.
 Today I’m glad to witness the self-assuredness she has carried through her transformative years.
 It’s nearly time for her to fly.